laufergall/ML_Speaker_Characteristics/data/distortions/Readme.md

 - for each of the codecs a random packet loss rate was applied, indicating how frequently packets are lost in the transmission: 0%, 1%, 3%, 5%, and 10% were considered.
 - jitter conditions (no jitter and 10ms jitter) were also considered for each packet loss condition.

-My many thanks to Dr. Ramón Sánchez Iborra for the application of packet loss and jitter conditions using the [FFmpeg](https://www.ffmpeg.org/) library.
+My many thanks to Dr. Ramón Sánchez Iborra (University of Murcia, Spain) for the application of packet loss and jitter conditions using the [FFmpeg](https://www.ffmpeg.org/) library.

+### Details about the test-bench for jitter and packet loss

+By: Dr. Ramón Sánchez Iborra (University of Murcia, Spain)

+An emulation-based test-bench has been deployed for processing the clean audio samples, with the aim of introducing typical impairments suffered during the transmission of the audio signal through a packet-switched network.
+This emulation strategy permitted us to maintain this network-related negative effects under control for its subsequent analysis.

+Concretely, we employed three different Linux-based virtual machines that assumed the role of i) transmitter, ii) receiver, and iii) intermediate network.
+The first elements (transmitter and receiver) made use of the *ffmpeg* tool in order to establish and UDP/RTP connection between them.
+In the transmitter side, the *ffmpeg* tool permitted to encode the original audio sources by using different codecs and configurations.
+At the other end, the receiver just stored the streamed flow without employing neither reordering techniques nor error-correction algorithms.

+As aforementioned, the network impairments have been emulated by means of a third Linux-based virtual machine; in this case, the *traffic control* (tc) tool processed the crossing traffic introducing specific packet loss and jitter to the audio stream.